 I study political communication in comparative perspective, with a particular focus on digital media.
 My research investigates how political parties, campaign organizations and citizens engage with one another on digital media, and how in the process they negotiate meanings, identities, resources, and, ultimately, power.

-My research received awards by the American Political Science Association for two consecutive years for the best article published in the fields of Political Communication (in 2016, for an article on dual screening televised political debates coauthored with Andrew Chadwick and Ben O’Loughlin) and Information Technology and Politics (in 2017, for a single-authored article on online mobilization in comparative perspective, and in 2019, for paper coauthored with Augusto Valeriani on online political talk and political participation in comparative perspective).
+My research received awards by the American Political Science Association for three times in four years for the best article published in the fields of Political Communication (in 2016, for an article on dual screening televised political debates coauthored with Andrew Chadwick and Ben O’Loughlin) and Information Technology and Politics (in 2017, for a single-authored article on online mobilization in comparative perspective, and in 2019, for paper coauthored with Augusto Valeriani on online political talk and political participation in comparative perspective).

-Together with Augusto Valeriani (University of Bologna), I am currently working on a book provisionally titled Outside the Bubble: Social Media and Political Participation in Western Democracies, under contract with Oxford University Press (expected publication date 2020).
+Together with Augusto Valeriani (University of Bologna), I have recently published a book titled Outside the Bubble: Social Media and Political Participation in Western Democracies (Oxford University Press, 2021).
 Based on unique, custom-built survey data on samples representative of internet users across a diverse sample of nine Western democracies, we argue that social media are redefining the ways in which citizens encounter and engage with political information and that, overall, these changes have positive implications for political participation in Western democracies.
 The book is one of the main outputs of a three-year comparative research project on social media and political participation funded by the Italian Ministry of Education with more than 900,000 Euros, for which I served as Principal Investigator between 2013 and 2016.

 My first book, titled Digital Politics in Western Democracies: A Comparative Study (Johns Hopkins University Press, 2013), shed light on how parties structure their online presence to inform and mobilize citizens, and on how citizens use the internet to gather political information in seven Western democracies (Australia, France, Germany, Italy, Spain, the United Kingdom, and the United States) between 2006 and 2010.
 My research has been published across the main journals in the field, including Journal of Communication, New Media & Society, Journal of Computer-Mediated Communication, Political Communication, International Journal of Press/Politics, Information, Communication & Society, and International Journal of Communication.
 I am a member of the editorial board of the Journal of Language and Politics and serve in the editorial committee of Comunicazione Politica (ComPol), the leading Italian journal in political communication.
-Cristian is also the book reviews editor of the International Journal of Press/Politics.
+From 2014 until 2018, I served as book reviews editor of the International Journal of Press/Politics.

-I have overseen three PhD completions and am interested in supervising doctoral research in a wide range of topics in political communication, based on a variety of methodological approaches and disciplinary backgrounds.
+I have overseen four PhD completions and am interested in supervising doctoral research in a wide range of topics in political communication, based on a variety of methodological approaches and disciplinary backgrounds.